 Make this salsa without limes and opt for lemons or oranges instead.

 Incorporate other veggies into the mix.
-Cucumbers, tomato, avocado, and black beans can change up the feel of your salsa!
+Cucumbers, tomatoes, avocados, and black beans can change the feel of your salsa!

 - Mixing Bowl

 You can refrigerate for 2-3 days in an airtight container but be aware that mangoes will start to break down and get soft.